AbhishekTripathi007/origin/A Decentralized Web Hosting System/README.md

 Overview
-This is the code for this video on Youtube by Siraj Raval.
+This is the code for a Decentralized Web Hosting System.
 It's a guide on how to build your first decentralized application.

 Dependencies
 ethereumjs-testrpc